-Visa Information: Nationals from 151 countries, including the UK, Europe, Australia, NZ, Canada, USA, Scandinavia, and most South American countries can enter the Philippines without a visa for free for a maximum of 30 days, but must present an outward bound ticket.
+Visa Information: Nationals from 151 countries, including the UK, USA, Canada, Australia and Europe can enter the Philippines without a visa for free for a maximum of 30 days, but must present an outward bound ticket.
 Requirements always change, so make sure to check official government advice about your country’s requirements before travelling.

 Money: The local currency is the Philippine ‘peso’.
 Approximate conversion rates as of writing are: